nickmvincent/DataLeverageRoundup/readme.md

 In short: this document is not just about "tools developed for data leverage"; it is about "tools (developed for many purposes) that support data leverage".

-## Is Data Leverage About Bring Down Data-dependent Technologies?
+## Is Data Leverage About Bringing Down Data-dependent Technologies?
 Not necessarily!
 While some data levers (specifically, strikes and poisoning) involve lowering the performance of a data-dependent technology, data leverage can also involve boosting up a data-dependent technology and contributing to knowledge artifacts (conscious data contribution).

 There is active research on identifying the harms of different technologies.
-See, for instance, the [ACM FAccT Conference](https://facctconference.org/2021/).
+See, for instance, work in the [ACM FAccT Conference](https://facctconference.org/2021/).
 This research will be especially useful in navigating the ethics of data leverage: which technologies *should* be harmed and which *should* be helped?
 These are tough, inherently contextual and political questions that will require deep societal conversations involving many perspectives.

 That said, there is some overlap between data leverage and active movements aimed at mitigatng the impacts of harmful technologies (with harm, of course, being contexually defined).
 See below for more.